 Community Emergency Response Teams Are An Example Of

-Nov 21, 2025 · 11 min read
+11 min read

 The Genesis of Community Emergency Response Teams

 The concept of CERTs emerged from a critical need identified in the aftermath of major disasters.
 The 1985 Mexico City earthquake, for instance, underscored the vital role ordinary citizens play in the immediate aftermath of a catastrophe.
-When professional responders are overwhelmed or delayed, it is often neighbors helping neighbors who provide the initial and most crucial assistance.
+Which means when professional responders are overwhelmed or delayed, it is often neighbors helping neighbors who provide the initial and most crucial assistance.
 This realization led to the development of the CERT program by the Los Angeles City Fire Department in 1985, which was subsequently adopted and expanded nationwide by the Federal Emergency Management Agency (FEMA) in 1993.

 Core Training and Skill Sets